 Ms. Van Doren, how did your career take off in the late 1940s?

-When I was 15, turning 16, my mom and I went to Palm Springs for a vacation where we stayed in a little motel.
+When I was fifteen, turning sixteen, my mom and I went to Palm Springs for a vacation where we stayed in a little motel.
 They had a contest there for Miss Palm Springs and they asked if I wanted to represent the motel.
 The contest was held at the Chi Chi Club on Palm Canyon Drive—and I won.
 Howard Hughes was out there in the audience and later on I got a call from RKO, the studio he owned, and that was the beginning for me.
 Jimmy McHugh, who had written a lot of famous songs, became my manager.
 He sent me to private schools and dramatic schools.
 At RKO, the roles I played were mostly bit parts, but I was working and getting a salary.
 I didn’t really have the background of acting, so Jimmy McHugh, who had been managing quite a few ladies, put me through schooling.
 I also appeared in about five plays, two of them were directed by Aaron Spelling.
 He was having a hard time back then, he didn’t have any money, in fact I loaned him a hundred dollars at one time.
 We were all trying to make it in those days.
 Then I was discovered in the play “Come Back, Little Sheba” by a scout from Universal.
 I went over to the studio and it is very funny, they were looking for a nightclub singer for a film called “Forbidden” with Tony Curtis.
 I got the job after director Rudolph Mathé heard me sing ‘I Can’t Give You Anything But Love, Baby.’
 That was on Friday and they were going to start shooting the following Monday, so I had just the weekend to learn the song ‘You Belong to Me,’ prerecorded by someone else, but I had to match my mouth to the record.
 I was learning the song, learning the mouth movements and everything, and it turned to be just fine.
 They offered me a seven-year contract and I started at $ 260 a week.
 In those days that was a lot.
 By then, I thought I was in.

 And you were?